 Opportunities for participation in fieldwork

-Field assistants will cover international travel expenses, food and housing themselves, and they will contribute to national travel expenses (travelling by car).
-Housing, food and petrol are cheap in South Africa, compared to European standards.
-It is impossible to give an exact amount, but as an indication, the total costs per person should be in the range of € 800-1,000 (excluding international travel expenses) for three weeks.
-The Homopus Research Foundation will cover all the costs for research materials and equipment and may waive some of the other costs for students.
+Volunteers and students will cover expenses for their flight and food themselves, and they will contribute to national travel expenses (travelling by car) and accommodation.
+Accommodation, food and petrol are cheap in South Africa, compared to European standards.
+It is impossible to give an exact amount, but as an indication, the total costs (excluding flights) should be around € 25-30 per person per day.
+Dwarf Tortoise Conservation will cover all the costs for research materials and equipment and may waive some of the other costs for students.

 If you are interested to participate in C. boulengeri fieldwork, please send us a message providing details about yourself and your background.